zmievsa/autograder/memoryleak/Leak_Detector_Tool/README.md

 ## Note These Following Details
 - You must `#include "leak_detector_c.h"` in your code
 - You must have `atexit(report_mem_leak)` in `main()` function
-- All memory leak information/summary is located in `leak_info.txt`
+- All memory leak information/summary is located in `leak_info.txt` (after running bash script)

 test2.c
 ```c